|

 The Guild has available, for rental to members, the following:

 There will be a $30 deposit per DVD (Lucy Neatby) and $100 deposit for the drum carder.
 Deposit for Laura Fry's materials still to be determined.
+The rental fee for all items is $5 per month rented.

 Equipment can only be checked out at Fiber Guild monthly meetings and a check-out list will be posted inside the door of the cabinet.
 Deposit checks will be held by Nancy Lavender, treasurer, until returned in original condition.